Ekkehard-Schulze/indoor-climate-logger/README.md

   option.
 The Raspberry Pi supports 1-Wire for sensor communication alongside I2C.

-1-Wire temperature sensors on RaspberryPi/Linux
+Notes for 1-Wire temperature sensors on RaspberryPi/Linux
 -----------------------------------------------------------

 On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for temperature readings.
-The 1-Wire bus enables multiple temperature sensors on a single long cable.
 The Linux kernel auto-discovers 1-Wire temperature sensors on startup.
 You can connect different types of sensors to the same bus.
 The kernel supports 1-Wire sensor types DS18S20, DS1822, DS18B20,  DS28EA00,